khasimrafiuddin/CardanoStaking/index.md

 Facts to consider while you choose your pool

 - **Lowest** possible EPOH fee _340_ADA
-- Low variable fee of `10%`to start with and break even. . `Fees will be going down as more people join the pool that is a promise to all stakers of this pool`
+- Low variable fee of `10%`to start with and break even.
+- Fees will go down as more people join this pool. `It is a promise to all stakers of this pool`
-- Feature rich website coming in the future
+- Feature rich website coming in the near future
 ```